Frank Middlemass

 Francis George Middlemass (28 May 1919 – 8 September 2006) was an English actor, who even in his early career played older roles.
-He is best remembered for his television roles as Rocky Hardcastle in As Time Goes By, Algy Herries in To Serve Them All My Days and Dr. Alex Ferrenby in 20 episodes of Heartbeat.
-Middlemass was also active in the Royal Shakespeare Company and was the fourth and final actor to play Dan Archer in The Archers.
+He is best remembered for his television roles as Rocky Hardcastle in As Time Goes By, Algy Herries in To Serve Them All My Days, and Dr. Alex Ferrenby in 20 episodes of Heartbeat.
+Middlemass was also active in the Royal Shakespeare Company, and was the fourth and final actor to play Dan Archer in The Archers.

 Early life

 Middlemass was born in Eaglescliffe, County Durham, the son of a shipping company director.
 He was brought up in Newcastle upon Tyne, and educated in Stockton-on-Tees.
 He entered the army at the age of nineteen and was wounded in the Dunkirk retreat.
-He left the army when he was thirty and was by then a lieutenant colonel.
+He left the army when he was 30 and was by then a lieutenant colonel.

 Middlemass started his acting career in rep in Penzance, Cornwall and then went on to join the Old Vic Company.
 While with them he toured North and South America, Australia, New Zealand, Israel, Lebanon, Russia, Poland and the Far East, and performed in Twelfth Night opposite Vivien Leigh.
 During the 1960s, he toured with Ian McKellen's Actors' Company and performed at the Nottingham Playhouse.
 He performed opposite Peter O'Toole in Waiting for Godot.

-His first television role was in 1958, in Dixon of Dock Green.
-His other early television appearances included Z-Cars, Softly, Softly, The Avengers and Jackanory.
-During the 1970s and 1980s he appeared in Doctor at Large, War and Peace (a memorable performance as Mikhail Kutuzov), Crown Court, Last of the Summer Wine, Ripping Yarns (Murder at Moorstone's Manor), Upstairs, Downstairs, Poldark (1975), Fall of Eagles (as Russian Prime Minister Pyotr Stolypin), The Sweeney and Emmerdale Farm.
+Middlemass's first television role was in 1958, in Dixon of Dock Green.
+His other early television appearances included Z-Cars; Softly, Softly; The Avengers and Jackanory.
+During the 1970s and 1980s he appeared in Doctor at Large; War and Peace (a memorable performance as Mikhail Kutuzov); Crown Court; Last of the Summer Wine; Ripping Yarns (Murder at Moorstone's Manor); Upstairs, Downstairs; Poldark (1975); Fall of Eagles (as Russian Prime Minister Pyotr Stolypin); The Sweeney and Emmerdale Farm.

-He played Sir Charles Lyndon in Stanley Kubrick's Barry Lyndon (1975).
+Middlemass played Sir Charles Lyndon in Stanley Kubrick's Barry Lyndon (1975).